iJackUA/rwdtow/_posts/1970-01-01-authentication-authorization.md

 * [Tyrant](https://github.com/apotonick/tyrant)
 * [rodauth](http://rodauth.jeremyevans.net)

-When usera are identified inside the app, the second requirement is to distinguish their abilities.
-The firts idea could be to assign a marker for each user like `role = 'admin'` and check this model attr allover the app.
-But this is not flexible, when your pernission rules will change, it requires to change all checkpoints.
+When users are identified inside the app, the second requirement is to distinguish their abilities.
+The first idea could be to assign a marker for each user like `role = 'admin'` and check this model attr all over the app.
+But this is not flexible and when your permission rules change, it requires to change all checkpoints.
 Also permission logic could be quite complicated and it should be encapsulated.
-Good example of simple Authorization logic organization is Pundit.
+A good example of simple Authorization logic organization is Pundit.

 Unfortunately I do not know good example of [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) implementation in Ruby.
 Something very close to it is [piece](https://github.com/ThoughtWorksStudios/piece) gem.
 When Roles contain sets of Permissions and all of them could be assigned to User dynamically + business rules (rules should be implemented as a code that check some restrictions).